HuyaneMatsu/didactic-react-journey/day_7/README.md

 - Template
 - Base css
 - Button to load profile
-- Button to load credits
+- Button to load stats
 - Button to load notifications
 - Use functional components
 - Synchronize requests